billwestfall/mathematica/miscellaneous/baseball/README.md

 004 team vs team by entering stats of pitchers and batters for each team

 005 is pitcher ERA vs batter batting average (enter both and get result)

+006 is for entering ERA of pitcher, then batting average for all players

+007 is for entering ERA and for team batting average